Surgeon (musician): Biography

+Under the pseudonym Surgeon, Child also released Basictonalvocabulary (1997), Balance (1998), Force + Form (1999), Breaking the Frame (2011), From Farthest Known Objects (2016), Luminosity Device (2018), and Crash Recoil (2023).

+Musical style and influences

 Surgeon's musical style is characterised by his incorporation of the more cinematic and left-field aspects of his musical background into his club-based material.
 His production, remix, and DJ repertoire are inspired by krautrock and industrial music bands such as Faust, Coil, and Whitehouse.
 In particular, the extent of Coil's influence is such that most of the track titles from Surgeon's Tresor album "Force and Form" are direct references to Coil recordings.
 Child also is influenced by Chicago house, techno, dub music and electro, and also from non-musical works by Mike Leigh, David Lynch, William S. Burroughs, Bret Easton Ellis and Cindy Sherman.